tango-controls-hdbpp/hdbpp-timescale-project/services/hdbpp-cluster-reporting/README.md

 ## Dependencies

-Following Python dependencies are required for direct deployment:
+Following Python dependencies are required for direct deployment or development:

 * pyyaml
 * apscheduler